xwrx-io/meta-agent/README.md

 # Meta Agent System

-A framework for solving complex problems using a meta-agent approach with dynamically created specialised expert agents.
+A solution for solving complex problems using a meta-agent approach with dynamically created specialised expert agents.

 ## Overview